KKonaNN/DiscordLookup/README.md

 <h2>License</h2>

-<p>DiscordLookup is licensed under the MIT License.
-See <a href="https://github.com/your-username/discordlookup/blob/main/LICENSE">LICENSE</a> for more information.</p>
+<p>DiscordLookup is just a fanwork of the original https://discord.id</p>